astrikov-d/dartcms-boilerplate/README.md

 - Based on Django Framework
 - DartCMS (https://github.com/astrikov-d/dartcms) as content-management system
 - Bootstrap 3 as CSS framework
 - PostgreSQL as database.
 Why?
-Because I like it.
+Because it's awesome.
 - Subdomain based architecture.
 Your admin app will be on different domain (`admin` by default) that your public application part.